It helps you manage groups: inform and engage members, share stories, get feedback, give support and collect data.

 Help users focus on your activity.
 Obtain more control over the content and the channel itself.
 Collect data and make that data available to selected participants in real-time while making sure it cannot be used others.

-Our NFC Tags link to an activity and its content.
-They contain a fixed URL that points to our server.
-This enables the following services:
+The tags contain a fixed URL that points to the NFC HUB.
+This enables the following free services:

 Personalize it with pictures and implement your corporate style.
-Use the existing roles of your template and/or define and create new ones, and when done, add StoryCards and/or DataCards for each role.
+Use the existing roles of your template and/or define and create new ones, and when done, add StoryCards and/or DataCards to each role.

 Next, invite users to the predefined roles.
 They will receive an email invitation.
 When they accept, they register automatically and can start posting stories/documents or filling out their forms.
 If the channel is private, only users with a role or a password can enter the channel.
 If public, anyone can see the timeline and the StoryCards.